 Many individuals do not have access to transportation and thus are susceptible to weather hazards.
-It is very important to notify these individuals through weather radios, radio stations, and other means so that they may seek shelter and/or make arrangements for transportation to shelter facilities.
+It is very important to notify these individuals through weather radios, radio stations, and other means so that they may seek shelter and/or arrange transportation to shelter facilities.
 Therefore, a major consideration should be helping individuals, government, and non-profit organizations prepare for the pending flood hazard events.

-The GMIS report lists 3 Repetitive Loss Properties in the community.
+The report lists 3 Repetitive Loss Properties in the community.
 One is in Ware County and two are in the City of Waycross.
 All three are residential properties.

-E. Land Use and Development Trends Related to Floods:
+E. Land use and development trends related to Floods: